nikerla/vc-content/pages/docs/vc2userguide/marketing/combine-active-promotions.md

 ![](../../../assets/images/docs/promotions-combining-setup-2.png)

 ## Best reward policy
-If this combination policy was choosen there is not stackable combination occur, and user will recieve only best rewards for each group (that benefits the customer the most)
+As a result of this combination policy, no rewards are stacked, and the user receives only the best rewards for each group (which is most beneficial to the client)